Your Stats πŸ“Š

 πŸ“– What this stat means

-"Greens in Regulation" means you hit the green in the number of shots you're supposed to β€” 1 shot on a par 3, 2 shots on a par 4, 3 shots on a par 5.
-Your rate: you do this on 43 out of every 100 holes (43%).
+"Greens in Regulation" means hitting the green in the expected number of shots β€” 1 on a par 3, 2 on a par 4, 3 on a par 5.
+Your rate: 39 out of every 100 holes (39%).
+You miss the green in regulation on 61% of holes.

 πŸ’‘ Why it matters